Glendora, California: Spanish period (1769–1821)

-Following the arrival of a Spanish expedition lead by Christopher Columbus to islands in what we now call the Caribbean in 1492, a dispute arose between Castille (Spain) and Portugal about which kingdom would own "new" lands discovered to the west of the Atlantic Ocean.
+Following the arrival of a Spanish expedition led by Christopher Columbus to islands in what we now call the Caribbean in 1492, a dispute arose between Castille (Spain) and Portugal about which kingdom would own "new" lands discovered to the west of the Atlantic Ocean.
 This was resolved by the Inter caetera Papal bull from Pope Alexander VI, which divided all newly discovered lands outside Europe between the Kingdom of Portugal and the Crown of Castile, along a meridian 100 leagues (370 miles/600 kilometers) west of the Cape Verde islands.
 This gave Portugal most of Africa and Asia, and most of the Americas to Castille (Spain).
 Although theoretically already granted this land by the Pope, California's Spanish colonial era began in 1542 when Juan Rodríguez Cabrillo, commissioned by Viceroy Antonio de Mendoza, became the first European to explore and claim the entire California coast for Spain.
 Thereafter, Spain took no action to solidify its claims over Alta California (the present-day U.S. states of California, Nevada, and neighboring areas) for over two centuries.
 By the late 1760s, concerned about Russian and French colonial ambitions, Spain began efforts to establish permanent settlements and fortifications in Alta California.
 In 1769, an expedition under Gaspar de Portolá, appointed "Governor of the Californias," commenced the founding of a network of missions, pueblos (civilian settlements), and presidios (military outposts).
 Junípero Serra, leader of the Franciscan missionaries, managed the religious conversion and daily activities at these missions.
 To strengthen the sparse colonial population, Spanish authorities allowed and encouraged non-Spanish settlers to establish themselves in California.